wenqiyue/mangrove_and_water_quality_ereef/README.md

 # Welcome to our project!

-Project title: Mangrove and_Water Quality, eReef Project overview: Investigate effect of mangroves on water quality using data from the eReefs project
+**Project title: Mangrove and Water Quality, eReef**

+**Project overview**: Investigate effect of mangroves on water quality using data from the eReefs project

 This project is taken as part of University of Sydney's ENVI 5809 Environmental Sinulation Modelling course, taught by Prof. Tristan Salles